sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

-## 2. Perform Denial of Service (DoS) attacks using ARP Cache Poisoning attacks
+## 2. Perform Denial of Service (DoS) attacks using ARP Cache Poisoning attacks.

+As like the previous steps,

+1. Scan for hosts
+2. Add hosts as target (only the target ip & not the gateway ip)
+3. Start arp poisoning the victim.

+Now run the `dos_attack` plugin

 ![image](https://user-images.githubusercontent.com/67383098/227785280-253d3dad-7a57-4d1a-8713-fe4ddcfc53d6.png)

+Enter the target ip.

 ![image](https://user-images.githubusercontent.com/67383098/227785325-9843ea75-cc93-4054-9a1b-d91a5c09750f.png)

+Enter any unused ip in the subnetwork( ip which is not shownm in hosts list )

 ![image](https://user-images.githubusercontent.com/67383098/227786174-a01be130-3eaa-4f82-8c9e-7c9421d4f172.png)

+Once we activate the plugin , the target ip sends hundreads of packets to victim, causing the victim to become slow.
+So any web search made by victim just keeps on loading.

 ![image](https://user-images.githubusercontent.com/67383098/227787244-41cda2ff-d2ee-475a-a283-8eda5bee6dc8.png)